 Some several vitamins and minerals are important for the building of bones and the body to keep functioning properly.
 Magnesium is one of the major minerals.
 But the question arises that why your body and bones need magnesium during pregnancy?
 Moreover, it is important to know it's quantity/amount.

-The answer is simple: an expectant mother needs 350 to 400 mg of magnesium for building and repairing of body's tissues.
-A deficiency of magnesium during pregnancy may lead to preeclampsia, eclampsia and hamper foetal development.
+The answer is: An expectant mother needs at least 350 to 400 mg of magnesium for repairing and building of body's tissues.

 Magnesium in excess amount is bad for health, though the toxicity of magnesium is rare.
 Excessive magnesium supplements or magnesium salts can result in overdose of magnesium, resulting in low blood pressure, drowsiness, diarrhoea and dehydration.